akhilrocz/SinglePageWebsite/README.md

 Distributed under the MIT License.
 See `LICENSE` for more information.

 Feel free to replace placeholders like `your_username`, `your_repository_name`, and contact information with your actual details.
-This template should give a clear and concise overview of your project, making it easier for others to understand and use.